Different Types of Rice

 Next on our list of the different types of Rice is Brown Rice.
 Brown describes the color rather than a specific type of rice.

-Brown rice is a healthier option than white rice because it is full grain and has undergone less processing.
+Brown rice is a healthier option than white rice because it is a whole grain and has undergone less processing.

 When cooked, brown rice has a chewy texture and a mild nutty flavor.
 It is perfect for stir-fries, rice pilaf, casseroles, and stuffed peppers.